diazrenata/bbstrends/ideawork/Question_scoping.md

 These currencies may co-vary but they may trade off with each other.
 An important follow-up question to documenting the prevailing overall trends in the two currencies is to ask what are the prevailing relationships between trends in total abundance and total energy use?
 In particular, do we tend to see compensatory trade-offs between energy and abundance leading to constant total energy use (or pointing in that direction)?
 When one is stable, does the other tend to be stable?

 Once we have a sense of the prevailing trends in *aggregate*, we can also begin to dig into what are the smaller-scale behaviors getting us there?
 When slopes are 0, is it because most of the populations are not changing, or is there a large amount of change cancelling itself out?
 When slopes are not zero, are most populations moving in a similar way, or are very abundant species overwhelming the dynamics we'd see if we treated populations equally regardless of abundance?

+#### Regulation

+I am less clear on what to take away from testing for stationarity and trend stationarity (and especially testing for these as interchangeable).
+As I understand it these tests show whether a variable tends to return to a mean or a trend following perturbation, or just keep drifting from wherever it lands - whether it is a drifty random walk or something with a systematic mean/trend.

+This seems kind of abstractly interesting but not as directly relevant to questions about trade-offs or compensatory fluctuations?

+Unless it's something like: a nonsignificant slope + a stationary time series is different in some way from a nonsignificant slope + nonstationarity?
+But I don't think that really tells you the difference between "not allowed to change" and "not changing systematically".